iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Background/Existence of a Minimizer.md

 **Remarks**

 The proof seems so obvious, but it's not so much at the same time, we need to be aware of all the assumptions and why they are important to this proof of the theorem.
-The function will have to be proper, if not, the minimum is just $-\infty$, which it HAS a minimum, but it's not neccessarily useful.
+The function will have to be proper, if not, the minimum is just $-\infty$, which it HAS a minimum, but it's not used here.
+(I am not sure why this condition is here. )

 Function $f$ being a closed function implies no discontinuities that goes up.
 For example consider the following function defined on $[-M, M]$ where $M\ge 0$ where $M$ is assumed to be larger, then we consider this function: